Rupee gains 9 paise to finish at 72.96 against US dollar | Business

-At the interbank forex market, the rupee opened at 73.01, and hit an intra-day high of 72.93 and a low of 73.01.
+At the interbank forex market, the local unit opened at 73.01, and hit an intra-day high of 72.93 and a low of 73.01.
 It finally finished at 72.96, higher by 9 paise over its last close.

 On Thursday, the rupee had finished at 73.05 against the American currency.